Zanana-med/Born2BeRoot/README.md

 + **2- Server response :** The SSH Daemon (sshd) on the server listen for incoming connections on ssh port, after receiving the client packet the server send its identity via public key plus the supported encryption algorithms as part of the handshake;

-+ **3- Key exchange & Encryption setup :** The both server and client negotiate for a session key using key exchange algorithm, the client validate the server's public key to be sure of the right server, the client generate a session key and encrypt it using the public key of the server, the server now decrypts the session key using its private key , now both parties shared the same key session.
++ **3- Key exchange & Encryption setup :** The both server and client negotiate for a session key using key exchange algorithm, the client validate the server's public key to be sure of the right server, the client generate a session key and encrypt it using the public key of the server, the server now decrypt the session key using its private key , now both parties shared the same key session.

 + **4- Client Authentication :**
 	+ **Password Authentication :** the client user provide a password and the server verifies the password against its local database;